 a.
-Leadership, demonstrated professional warfighting competence, and sustained superior performance are the hallmarks of a successful naval intelligence officer.
-Senior Intel officers must possess a well-rounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency and expertise in conducting all-source operational Intel (OPINTEL).
-Intel officers are experts on the adversary and threats; therefore, developing deep expertise on our nation's strategic competitors is an imperative.
-The Intel Community also values additional specialty skills, which are documented in records as Intelspecific AQDs (typically 3XX alpha-numeric AQD series).
-A limited number of naval Intel officer (1830) billets support the DoD-wide, joint-service RAIDER CUTLASS initiative.
-Officers serving in these billets are extensively screened and trained, perform multiple operational assignments, and are expected to complete the same professional milestone and leadership requirements.
+Leadership, warfighting competence, and sustained superior performance are the hallmarks of a successful naval INTEL officer.
+Senior Intel officers must possess a wellrounded career that demonstrates proven leadership in operationally-challenging environments, Navy and joint operational warfighting proficiency and expertise in conducting all-source operational Intel (OPINTEL).
+Intelligence officers are experts on the adversary and threats; therefore, developing deep expertise on our nation's strategic competitors is imperative.
+The Intel Community also values additional specialty skills, which are documented in records as Intelspecific AQDs (typically 3XX alpha-numeric AQD series). limited number of naval Intel officer (1830) billets support the DoD-wide, joint-service RAIDER CUTLASS initiative.
+Officers serving in these billets are extensively screened and trained, perform multiple operational assignments, and expected to complete the same professional milestone and leadership requirements.
 All officers should demonstrate progress toward completion of advanced education and JQO qualification.